Viasat/halite/doc/jadeite/halite_basic-syntax-reference-j.md

 ---
 ## <a name="instance"></a>instance

-Represents an instance of a specification.
+An object that is an assignment of values to the variables defined by a specification.
+This represents one of the probably many possible instances that exist in the state space defined by the specification.

 !["'{' '$type' ':' symbol:spec-id {',' symbol ':' value } '}'"](../halite-bnf-diagrams/basic-syntax/instance-j.svg)